electric-sql/electric-old/CONTRIBUTING.md

 * open a new GitHub pull request with the patch
 * ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable
+* create a changeset with a concise one-liner describing the patch using the command `pnpm changeset`.

 ### Do you intend to add a new feature or change an existing one?